How to Make Pear Sauce (Sugar-Free)

 Don’t cover your pan – for the best flavor, you want as much extra liquid as possible to evaporate.

-8. Reduce heat and simmer for 30 minutes.
+8. Reduce heat and simmer.

 9. Remove from heat.